-Plain greek yogurt: Gives some tang and is also perfectly creamy.
-I used 2% low fat.
+- Plain greek yogurt: Gives some tang and is also perfectly creamy.
+I used 2% low fat because it's what I had.
+Sour cream is also an option or cream cheese, too.

-Cherry tomatoes: When baked, the acidity in the tomatoes is just enough.
+- Tomatoes: When baked, the acidity in the tomatoes is just enough.
+They caramelize and work beautifully in this dip.

 This recipe is so easy and comes together in just a few steps.

-- Then fold in chopped spinach and seasoning.
+- Then fold in chopped spinach and tomatoes (no need to slice the tomatoes).

 - Serve with choice of crackers, toasted bread, veggies or just eat it by the spoon.

-What should I serve this dip with?
-Crackers, chips, fresh veggies, or crusty bread are just a few possible dipping vessels.
-If you want to use bread here's my favorite way to make it nice and crispy: Cut up slices of fresh bread, toss with some olive oil, Italian seasoning / salt + pepper, and broil at 525F for 5 minutes or until bread is golden brown.
+This dip is tasty with crackers, tortilla chips, toasted bread, veggies or just eat it by the spoon.
+For toasted bread, my favorite way to make it nice and crispy: Cut up slices of fresh bread, toss with some olive oil, Italian seasoning / salt + pepper, and broil at 525°F for 5 minutes or until bread is golden brown.

 - 8" ramakin baking dish